ibara/8088ify/README.md

 An attempt is made to detect calls to the CP/M BDOS:
 `call 0005h`.
-The first `equ` statement to assign the value 5 to a label will be assumed to be the BDOS label and used for all `call` checks.
+The first `equ` statement to assign the value 5 to a label will be assumed to be the BDOS label and used for all `call` and `jmp` checks.

 Calls to `0000h` are also special-cased and will result in an MS-DOS termination call.
+As with `0005h`, the first `equ` statement to assign the value 0 to a label will be assumed to be the warm reboot label and used for all `call` and `jmp` checks.

 Line separation with `!` is detected but not properly used.
 Split those lines before running `8088ify`.